What Happened to me

 Device 1: Injection of blasphemous and slanderous thoughts

-My experience: Over a period of time, I had such hideous thoughts thinking of the of Jesus, that I stopped reading the Bible for a time.
-The devil injected blasphemous thoughts into my mind and I became fearful.
-This fear made me a target for more blasphemous thoughts and so I spiralled downwards into more fear.
+My experience: Over a period of time, the devil injected blasphemous thoughts into my mind and I became fearful.
+I stopped reading the Bible for a while.
+This fear made me a target for more blasphemous thoughts and so I spiraled downwards into more fear.

 Device 3: Threaten you with Bible verses